-As is seen from Fig.1 the hard-wall results for $G_C\left(Q^2\right)$, $G_Q\left(Q^2\right)$ and $G_M\left(Q^2\right)$ form factors dependences in $Q$ has a shape of $1/Q^n$ dependence.
-Such a dependence is typical for the deuteron form factors \cite{1,2,3,4,5,6,7,8,9,10,11,12,13,14,15,16,17,18,19,20,21,22,23,24,25,26,27,28}.
-Existing experimental data for the $G_C\left(Q^2\right)$, $G_Q\left(Q^2\right)$ and $G_M\left(Q^2\right)$ form factors, unpolarized elastic structure functions $A(Q^2)$ and $B(Q^2)$ and tensor polarization observables of the deuteron in Refs. \cite{33,34} are in the $\sim 0.86\leq Q \left(fm^{-1}\right)\leq 6.64$ interval of $Q$.
-For detailed analysis we make comparison with the experimental data and soft-wall results.
-These data are presented in Fig. 1, Fig. 2 and Fig. 3 with dark dots.
-In graphs the blue solid lines show the soft-wall model results obtained in the Ref.~\cite{19} and red solid lines are the our hard-wall model results.
+As identified from Fig.1, the hard-wall results for the $G_C\left(Q^2\right)$, $G_Q\left(Q^2\right)$, and $G_M\left(Q^2\right)$ form factor $Q$ dependences exhibit the shape of $1/Q^n$ dependence.
+Such a dependence is typical of deuteron form factors\cite{1,2,3,4,5,6,7,8,9,10,11,12,13,14,15,16,17,18,19,20,21,22,23,24,25,26,27,28}.
+Existing experimental data on the $G_C\left(Q^2\right)$, $G_Q\left(Q^2\right)$, and $G_M\left(Q^2\right)$ form factors and tensor polarization observables of the deuteron in Refs. \cite{33,34} are in the $\sim 0.86\leq Q \left(fm^{-1}\right)\leq 6.64$ interval of $Q$.
+For a detailed analysis, we conduct a comparison with experimental data and soft-wall model results.
+These data are represented in Fig. 1 and Fig. 2 as dark dots.
+In graphs, the blue solid lines represent the soft-wall model results obtained in Ref.~\cite{19}, and the red solid lines are our hard-wall model results.